zubeydesisman/programming-univbasics-4-building-nested-hashes-code-along-seattle-web-100719/README.md

 pairs describing these friends.

 The hero's two friends are Benvolio and Mercutio.
 So, the `:hero_friends` array will contain two hashes.
-Each of these two hashes have the following three keys:
+Each of these two hashes has the following three keys:

-* `:name`
+- `:name`
-* `:age`
+- `:age`
-* `:attitude`
+- `:attitude`

 The hero's first friend has

-* a name of "Benvolio",
+- a name of "Benvolio",
-* an age of "17", and
+- an age of "17", and
-* an attitude of "worried".
+- an attitude of "worried".

 The hero's second friend has

-* a name of "Mercutio",
+- a name of "Mercutio",
-* an age of "18", and
+- an age of "18", and
-* an attitude of "hot-headed".
+- an attitude of "hot-headed".

 The heroine's two friends are Steven and Nurse.
 So, the `:heroine_friends` array will contain two hashes.
-Each of these two hashes have the following three keys:
+Each of these two hashes has the following three keys:

-* `:name`
+- `:name`
-* `:age`
+- `:age`
-* `:attitude`
+- `:attitude`

 The heroine's first friend has

-* a name of "Steven",
+- a name of "Steven",
-* an age of "30", and
+- an age of "30", and
-* an attitude of "confused".
+- an attitude of "confused".

 The heroine's second friend has

-* a name of "Nurse",
+- a name of "Nurse",
-* an age of "44", and
+- an age of "44", and
-* an attitude of "worried".
+- an attitude of "worried".

 Once you get this test passing, your hash should look like this: